-- Medical encounter data, including the healthcare provider most responsible for the encounter as well as the facility in which the encounter occurred and its ZIP code.
+- Pharmacy dispensing data, including the date and NDC identifier for each dispensed prescription, the nominal days' supply, and the number of individual units (pills, tables, vials, etc.) dispensed.
+Products purchased over-the-counter or at some cash-only retail locations selling prescription drug products (eg, through the Walmart Prescription Program) are not captured. - Medical encounter data, including the healthcare provider most responsible for the encounter as well as the facility in which the encounter occurred and its ZIP code.
 Admission and discharge dates (if applicable) are also included, as is the encounter type (either an ambulatory visit, an emergency department visit, an inpatient hospital stay, a non-acute inpatient stay, or an otherwise unspecified ambulatory visit).
 Discharge disposition (alive, expired, or unknown) as well as discharge status (to where a patient was discharged) are also included for inpatient hospital stays and non-acute inpatient stays.
-Finally, laboratory data are available for some, but not all, of the RPs; and the level of completeness for laboratory information for those RPs with such data varies (Raebel et al, 2014). - Diagnosis data, including the date of diagnosis, its associated encounter identifier, admission date, provider identifier, and encounter type.
+Finally, laboratory data are available for some, but not all, of the RPs; and the level of completeness for laboratory information for those RPs with such data varies [26]. - Diagnosis data, including the date of diagnosis, its associated encounter identifier, admission date, provider identifier, and encounter type.
 Diagnoses are recorded with International Classification of Diseases, Ninth Revision, Clinical Modification (ICD-9-CM) and ICD-10-CM codes.
 For inpatient hospital and non-acute inpatient stay encounters, the SCDM includes both principal and non-principal discharge diagnosis data.
 Outcomes and covariates will be identified using ICD-10-CM codes. - Procedure data, including the procedure date, its associated encounter identifier, admission date, provider identifier, and encounter type.
 Procedures are coded as ICD-9-CM and ICD-10-CM Procedure Coding System procedure codes, CPT categories II, III, or IV codes, revenue codes, as well as Healthcare Common Procedure Coding System (HCPCS) levels II and III codes.
 ICD-10-CM Procedure Coding System, CPT, and HCPCS codes will be used for the analysis.